JetS3t Cockpit

 Access Control Lists

-Amazon S3 uses Access Control List (ACL) settings to control who may access or modify items stored in S3.
-By default, all buckets and objects created in S3 are accessible only to the account owner - they are completely private.
+Amazon S3 and Google Storage uses Access Control List (ACL) settings to control who may access or modify items stored in your account.
+By default, buckets and objects are accessible only to the account owner - they are completely private.

 Cockpit allows you to change the ACL settings for a bucket, or for one or more objects, by selecting the Update Access Control List menu item in the bucket or object menus.
 ACL settings are managed in the Update Access Control List dialog.